Agentic Economic Modeling

 \section{Abstract}

-We introduce Agentic Economic Modeling (AEM), a framework that aligns synthetic LLM choices with small-sample human evidence for reliable econometric inference.
-AEM first generates task- conditioned synthetic choices via LLMs, then learns a bias-correction mapping from task features and raw LLM choices to human-aligned choices, upon which standard econometric estimators perform inference to recover demand elasticities and treatment effects.
+We introduce Agentic Economic Modeling (AEM), a framework that aligns synthetic LLM choices with small-sample human evidence for econometric inference.
+AEM first generates task-conditioned synthetic choices via LLMs, then learns a bias-correction mapping from task features and raw LLM choices to human-aligned choices, upon which standard econometric estimators perform inference to recover demand elasticities and treatment effects.
 We validate AEM in two experiments.
-In a large scale conjoint study with millions of observations, using only 10\% of the original data to fit the correction model lowers the error of the demand-parameter estimates, while uncorrected LLM choices even increase the errors.
-In a regional field experiment, a mixture model calibrated on 10\% of geographic regions estimates an out-of-domain treatment effect of -65±10 bps, closely matching the full human experiment (-60±8 bps).
-Under time-wise extrapolation, training with only day-one human data yields -24 bps (95\% CI: [-26, -22], p<1e-5), improving over the human-only day-one baseline (-17 bps, 95\% CI: [-43, +9], p=0.2049).
-These results demonstrate AEM’s potential to improve RCT efficiency and establish a foundation method for LLM-based counterfactual generation.
+In a large scale conjoint study, using only 10\% of the original data to fit the correction model lowers the error of the demand-parameter estimates, while uncorrected LLM choices increase the errors.
+In a regional field experiment, a mixture model calibrated on 10\% of geographic regions estimates a treatment effect of -65$\pm$10 bps on the hold-out regions, closely matching the full human experiment (-60$\pm$8 bps).
+These results demonstrate AEM's potential to improve RCT efficiency and represent a step toward LLM-based counterfactual generation.